AIComputing101/gpu-programming-101/modules/module5/content.md

 # Module 5: Performance Considerations and GPU Optimization

-> Environment note: Examples and profiling workflows are validated using Docker images with CUDA 12.9.1 and ROCm latest (rocm/dev-ubuntu-22.04:latest) for consistent toolchains.
+> Environment note: Examples and profiling workflows are validated using Docker images with CUDA 12.9.1 (Ubuntu 22.04) and ROCm 7.0 (Ubuntu 24.04) for consistent toolchains.
+Enhanced build system includes profiling integrations.

 ## Table of Contents
 1. [Introduction to GPU Performance Optimization](#introduction)